recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### `unsafeNavigation`

 Provides a temporary implementation for browsers that do not support the Navigation API.
+The actual value is below, depending on the runtime environment.

 - Server side
   - `undefined`
 - Client side
-  - `window.navigation`
+  - `window.navigation` when the Navigation API is supported.
-  - Navigation API polyfill(partially supports)
+  - Otherwise, Navigation API polyfill (partially implemented).

 > **Warning**
 > This is a polyfill-like implementation that partially supports the behavior of the Navigation API, but the scope of implementation is minimal and **the `location-state` does not actively test and support it**.